ahmermughal/ahmermughal/README.md

 ### Hi there 👋

-I'm Ahmer Mughal, an iOS & Android Engineer based in Islamabad with 3 years of experience in designing and developing mobile applications in iOS (Swift) and Android (Kotlin & Java).
+I'm Ahmer Mughal, an iOS & Android Engineer with 3 years of experience in designing and developing mobile applications in iOS (Swift) and Android (Kotlin & Java).

 Completed my bachelors from [Bahria University, Islamabad](https://www.bahria.edu.pk/buic) in Computer Engineering.
 I have developed and designed multiple iOS & Android applications ranging from IoT, classified ads, e-commerce, social networking, utilities , productivity and more.
 I am very enthusiastic and passionate about my field and exploring more knowledge in it.